KyleTryon/techsquidtv.com-vue/content/blog/Ditching_WordPress.md

 ### Reliability

 The biggest issue that really dove me to breakup with WordPress was not the $12/month cost, but the lack of reliability that often left my website offline.
-Now, some smarter deployment or managed hosting could have resolved this but because of a memory leak, the server would crash and the site would be unavailable.
+Now, some smarter deployment or managed hosting could have resolved this but because of some sort of "leak", the server would crash periodically hit 100% CPU and the site would be unavailable.

+<nuxt-picture src="./posts/img/vultr-cpu-leak.jpg"></nuxt-picture>

 This blog used to be hosted on a VPS using Docker-Compose on a single node server with both the WordPress installation and a database.
 What would happen, is after several days or weeks of being online, I would come to find my site was offline.
-When logging into the VPS panel I could see memory usage had been steadily creeping up and its likely the docker containers were crashing, though I never bothered to see what kept them from recovering.
+When logging into the VPS panel I could see CPU usage had been steadily creeping up and its likely why the docker containers were crashing, though I never bothered to see what kept them from recovering.

 With a statically hosted site and no backend to worry about, at essentially infinite scale, there will never be a concern the website will be down (unless it's a DNS issue...).